Harlon Hill Trophy: History

 The trophy is named after Harlon Hill, who played at Florence State Teachers College (now the University of North Alabama) from 1950 to 1953, where he was named an NAIA All-American in his senior year.
-Hill was drafted by the Chicago Bears in the 15th round of the 1954 NFL Draft.
+Hill was drafted by the Chicago Bears in the 15th round of the 1954 NFL draft.
 He played for the Chicago Bears (1954–61), Pittsburgh Steelers (1962), and Detroit Lions (1962).
 Hill was the NFL's Rookie of the Year in 1954 and its most valuable player in 1955, both voted by the Newspaper Enterprise Association.
 He was a three-time All-Pro selection between 1954 and 1956.

-Through 2009, only three winners have been selected in the NFL Draft.
+Through 2009, only three winners have been selected in the NFL draft.
 Three-time winner Johnny Bailey was selected by the Chicago Bears in the ninth round of the 1990 draft.
 Bailey played six seasons in the NFL and was selected to the 1993 Pro Bowl.
 Ronald Moore was taken by the Phoenix Cardinals in the fourth round in 1993 and played six seasons.
 Bernard Scott was selected by the Cincinnati Bengals in the sixth round in 2009 and debuted during his rookie season in 2010.

 Others were signed in the NFL as undrafted free agents.
 Two-time winner Danny Woodhead made his NFL debut with New York Jets in 2009.
 Ronald McKinnon signed with the Arizona Cardinals, where he played from 1996 to 2004.
 He played an additional season for the New Orleans Saints for a total of ten seasons in the league, recording over 1,000 tackles.

 As of 2009, three winners—Johnny Bailey, Jeff Bentrim, and Ronald McKinnon—have been inducted into the College Football Hall of Fame.

-Four players have won the award multiple times: Johnny Bailey in 1987, 1988, and 1989, Dusty Bonner in 2000 and 2001, Danny Woodhead in 2006 and 2007, and Jason Vander Laan in 2014 and 2015.
+Five players have won the award multiple times: Johnny Bailey in 1987, 1988, and 1989, Dusty Bonner in 2000 and 2001, Danny Woodhead in 2006 and 2007, Jason Vander Laan in 2014 and 2015, and Zach Zebrowski in 2023 and 2024.
 All but one winner (Ronald McKinnon, 1995) have been offensive positions.

 Winners

 Trophies won by school

-This is a list of the colleges and universities who have had a player win a Hill trophy: Colorado Mines, Texas A&M–Kingsville, Valdosta State, and Ferris State are tied for the most trophies at 3 each.
-Seven schools have had two different players claim the award—Bloomsburg, Ferris State, North Alabama, North Dakota State, Pittsburg State, and Valdosta State.
+This is a list of the colleges and universities who have had a player win a Hill trophy: Central Missouri, Colorado Mines, Texas A&M–Kingsville, Valdosta State, and Ferris State are tied for the most trophies at 3 each.
+Eight schools have had two different players claim the award—Bloomsburg, Central Missouri, Ferris State, North Alabama, North Dakota State, Pittsburg State, and Valdosta State.
 Texas A&M–Kingsville boasts the only three-time winner, Johnny Bailey.
 Mines is the only program to have three different winners.
-In total, players from 20 different schools have won a Harlon Hill, while nine schools have more than one trophy.
+In total, players from 20 different schools have won a Harlon Hill, while ten schools have more than one trophy.